deckerst/aves/README.md

 ### Translations

-If you want to translate this app in your language and share the result, feel free to open a PR or send the translation by [email](mailto:gallery.aves@gmail.com).
-Here is a [guide](https://github.com/deckerst/aves/wiki/Contributing-to-Translations).
+If you want to translate this app in your language and share the result, [there is a guide](https://github.com/deckerst/aves/wiki/Contributing-to-Translations).
 English, Korean and French are already handled by me.
 Russian, German and Spanish are handled by generous volunteers.

 ### Donations